O2-CH4/O2-CH4.github.io/_pages/Projects.md

 ---

 ### Theory Behind ML Models + Code Implementations
 Created an 80-page document summarizing machine learning models with theoretical explanations and Python code implementations.
-Compiled from 20 books and various papers, it served as a learning resource for friends preparing for ML courses.
+Compiled from 20 books and various papers, it served as a learning resource for friends.